qurafi/kitva/README.md

 ## Features

-* **Standard**: Uses json schema standard as the default schema format
+* **Standard**: Uses Json Schema standard as the default schema format
-* **Performance**: Compile your schemas into highly optmized validation code, thanks to Ajv.
+* **Performance**: Compiles your schemas into highly optmized validation code, thanks to Ajv.
-* **Less boilerplate**: Endpoints and forms are automatically validated by a global sveltekit hook.
+* **Less boilerplate**: Endpoints and forms are automatically validated by a global Sveltekit hook.
+* **Small bundle sizes**: Just your validation function and the form client and nothing else!
 * **Typesafety**: Types are automatically generated and handled for you.
-* **Form client**: Client to handle form validation with full type-safety and no boilerplate as possible and it's designed to work without any javascript.
+* **Full featured form client**: Just import `./$form` inside your page and your form client is ready to use.
+With features including:
+  * Fully typed, No need to bring types with you.
+  * Save your form in session storage.
+  * Warning before navigating away.
+  * and more.

 ## Get Started

-`npm i kitva` / `pnpm i kitva`
+`npm i kitva`
+`pnpm i kitva`

-and then run:
+And then:
-`npm run kitva` / `pnpm kitva`
+`npm run kitva`
+`pnpm kitva`

-**NOTE:** This command will edit your vite.config, tsconfig, so it's recommended to commit your work.
+**NOTE:** This command will edit your vite config, tsconfig and create $lib/validation/hook file, so it's recommended to commit your work.

-## Writing schemas

 ### Schema format